Clinician performing hands-on knee pain treatment to improve mobility and reduce discomfort.

 When you experience knee pain, it’s one or a combination of these elements that may be injured or overused.

-Meet Our Calgary Chiropractic Team
+Meet Our Calgary Team

 Meet our team of skilled professionals who wake up every day with a commitment to make a difference in your journey to wellness.
-Our Chiropractors, massage therapists, and physiotherapists work together to provide comprehensive care, ensuring that all aspects of your health and well-being are addressed.
+Our Chiropractors and Massage Therapists work together to provide comprehensive care, ensuring that all aspects of your health and well-being are addressed.

 “For the last few years I have had a dull ache in both of my knees.
 Both of my parents have had bad knees and I decided to look into preventative treatment before they got to the point where I was going to need surgery.
 I had never done chiro before so I was a little nervous.
 I was booked in with Chiro who explained the treatment plan and made me feel comfortable.
 I would highly recommend MYo Lab as I have noticed a huge difference in my knees just with daily activity.”